- Home

 - To make a difference in your community

-- To help make law enforcement more effecti
+- To help make law enforcement more effective and productive

 Requirements for Participation

 City of Ridgefield residents who are interested in making their neighborhoods safer are encouraged to apply.
-NOW currently holds volunteer training academies twice a year, typically spring and fall.
+NOW holds volunteer training academies once a year, typically in the fall.
 Requirements for participation include:

 - Be over 18 years old